ausgerechnet/spheroscope/library/guidelines.md

 - higher CO2 costs would be more effective for climate protection than general speed limits
 ## counter examples ##
 - I see IndyScot as a chance to improve for the majority (#8)
+- 40+ years ago this country was in a poor state, we're nowhere near as bad now. (not clear enough what exactly was/ is better)
+-  Brexit might have a positive effect on the EU: discontents exit, resulting in a closer-knit and better-functioning EU-eurozone."
+(FORMULA2 not expressed)
+- I feel ashamed of our Gov. Worse to have others feel sorry for us

 # 44 Good #
 - FORMULA is universally (=for all) good
 ## examples ##
 - nation states are good
+- so the ideal will be Indy in EU with rUK still a member

+## counter-examples ##
+- Democracy is also often taken for granted

 # 45 Bad #
 - FORMULA is universally (=for all) bad
+- It is enough for the FORMULA to be bad in some aspects, regardless of whether it has positive characteristics as well

 ## examples ##
 - nation states are evil
+- the problem is that ...
+- the system is flawed (= the system is bad, at least in some ways)
+- Leave's arguments just don't add up.
 ## counter examples ##
 - the #UN - a unit of the globalist conspiracy (#21)
+- its illegal immigrants that are entering through the EU on false documents or nothing at all that worries me. (no explicit universal evaluation)
+- I feel that if we Brexit, the rest of the world will view us as racist, bigoted and narrow-minded"
 ## problematic ##
 - so what exactly is wrong with an EU army